mjcollin/sql-nhcdata-lesson/_episodes/01-sql-basic-queries.md

 > ## Challenge
 >
 > - Write a query that returns year, species_id, and weight in kg from
-> the surveys table, sorted with the largest weights at the top.
+> the specimens table, sorted with the largest weights at the top.
 {: .challenge}

 ## Order of execution